- Brand name

 - severe stomach cramps and/or pain, bloody diarrhoea, fever, severe headache and skin rash

-- rash with severe blisters and bleeding of the eyes, mouth, lips, nose and genitals.
+- rash with severe blisters and bleeding of the eyes, mouth, lips, nose and genitals e.g. erythema multiforme or Stevens-Johnson Syndrome (SJS)

 The above list includes very serious side effects, which may need urgent medical attention or hospitalisation.
-These side effects are very rare.
+These side effects are usually rare or very rare (affecting less than 1 in 1,000 patients).

-Other rare side effects that have been reported with Pentasa include:
+Other very rare side effects that have been reported with PENTASA include:

 - changes in kidney function